aarkue/mkdocs-obsidian-plugin/README.md

-# MkDocs Roamlinks Plugin
+# MkDocs Obsidian Plugin
+This is a fork of the [MkDocs Roamlinks Plugin](https://github.com/Jackiexiao/mkdocs-roamlinks-plugin) with added support for the custom admonition type for the syntax used in [Obsidian Admonition](https://github.com/valentine195/obsidian-admonition).

 An MkDocs plugin that simplifies relative linking between documents and convert [[roamlinks]] for [vscode-foam](https://github.com/foambubble/foam) & [obsidian](https://obsidian.md)

 ## Setup

-Install the plugin using pip:

-`pip install mkdocs-roamlinks-plugin`

-Activate the plugin in `mkdocs.yml`:
+Install the plugin and activate the plugin in `mkdocs.yml`:
 ```yaml
 plugins:
   - search